j-easy/easy-props/README.md

 This annotation can be declared on a field of type `java.util.Properties` and allows you to inject all properties of a properties file in that field.

-The annotation have a single attribute which value corresponds to the properties file name.
+The annotation have a single attribute that corresponds to the properties file name.
 Example:

 ```java
 @Properties("myProperties.properties")